iWriteGigs

 A Nociceptors send pain information to the cerebral cortex, and descending activation of alpha motor neurons to extensormuscles would make you withdraw your right hand from the object.

-B Reflex mechanisms would stimulate contraction of the extensor muscles of the right arm.
+B A withdrawal reflex would be triggered by stretch receptors that would inhibit contraction of extensor muscles of the right arm.

 C A stretch reflex would be triggered that would cause contraction of extensor muscles in the right arm.